dxaviud/dxaviud/README.md

 ### What I learned today

-- I learned a bit about using PostgreSQL
+- I learned about continous integration and continuous deployment and docker